 Reforms that ensured an equitable distribution of the fruits of economic growth turned out to be a highly effective counter to the lure of Bolshevism

 These were the years of extreme insecurity.
 There were race riots (the ‘Red Summer of 1919’), worker insurrections, and an Italian anarchist terrorist campaign aimed directly at the elites.
 The worst incident in US labour history was the West Virginia Mine War of 1920—21, culminating in the Battle of Blair Mountain.
 Although it started as a workers’ dispute, the Mine War eventually turned into the largest armed insurrection that the US has ever seen, the Civil War excepted.
 Between 10,000 and 15,000 miners armed with rifles battled against thousands of strikebreakers and sheriff deputies.
-The federal government eventually called in the Air Force, the only time it has ever done so against its own people.
+The federal government eventually called in the US Army, the only time it has ever done so against its own people.
 Add to all this the rise of the Soviet Union and the wave of socialist revolutions that swept Europe after the First World War, triggering the Red Scare of 1921, and you get a sense of the atmosphere.
 Quantitative data indicate that this period was the most violent in US history, second only to the Civil War.
 It was much, much worse than the 1960s.

 The US, in short, was in a revolutionary situation, and many among the political and business elites realised it.
 They began to push through a remarkable series of reforms.
 In 1921 and 1924, Congress passed legislation that effectively shut down immigration into the US.
 Although much of the motivation behind these laws was to exclude ‘dangerous aliens’ such as Italian anarchists and Eastern European socialists, the broader effect was to reduce the labour surplus.
 Worker wages grew rapidly.
 At around the same time, federal income tax came in and the rate at which top incomes were taxed began to increase.
 Somewhat later, provoked by the Great Depression, other laws legalised collective bargaining through unions, introduced a minimum wage, and established Social Security.